 Tools and Techniques for the Cyber Security Professional: This course addresses key issues in corporate and global cyber warfare and espionage.
 Tools and techniques used in digital conflict, whether in the nation-state or corporate arenas, are explored in detail.
-Prerequisite(s): MGT 510 or concurrent, CSC 550
+Prerequisite(s): CSC 550